KristiyanGochev/-React-Material-UI/routtest2/README.md

   - `curl localhost:4000/writers/` : will return a list of all writers
   - `curl localhost:4000/writers/{id}` : will return an single item with a specified id
 #### Post:
+  The command bellow will send post requist to the server which
+   * content-type: application/json
+   * method: POST
+   * DataSet:{<fillMe:WithData>}

   - `curl -H "Content-Type: application/json" -X POST -d {"name":"Allan Watts","id":"allan-watts"} localhost:4000/writers`
 ###